 We strive to protect personal data from unauthorised access and abuse.
 Our Code of Conduct sets out employees’ contractual responsibility to safeguard any confidential or sensitive information to which they have had access during their employment.
 Seminars on “Personal Data (Privacy) Ordinance and the latest amendments” delivered by the Office of the Privacy Commissioner for Personal Data were given to employees regularly to enhance awareness on personal or business data privacy.
 Our Enterprise Data Centre and Hosting Services attained ISO27001 information security management system certification for the purposes of protecting customer information and managing risks to information security effectively.

 Enhance Investor Education and Financial Literacy

 Investor education and financial literacy is a key component of sustainable financial markets.
 Understanding the potential risks associated with different financial products, such as price and liquidity risks, and having access to up-to-date and comprehensive market information are essential for making investment decisions.
 Information such as trading statistics, rules and regulations in respect of listing, trading and clearing, market research and survey results, help investors to understand market operations and trends.
-In this respect, the HKEX Market website, in particular the Investment Service Centre
+In this respect, the HKEX Market website

 website is a dedicated issuer website which provides the investing public with convenient online access to issuers’ latest published information.
 Publications such as HKEX surveys and research papers